Hotel Laundry Planning: Your Questions Answered

 What are the key features I need to look for when choosing washers and dryers?

-Firstly, you must have commercial laundry equipment that’s built for business use.
-While this might sound expensive at first glance, the benefit here is that such machines are often available as part of all-inclusive supply and service packages which include emergency breakdown cover 9yet another thing that’s good to have in your control if something happens – linen hire companies may have long SLAs on any repairs which could leave you without towels or sheets).
+Firstly, to run a professional hotel laundry service, you must have commercial laundry equipment that’s purpose-built for business use.
+While this might sound expensive at first glance, the benefit here is that such machines are often available as part of all-inclusive supply and service packages which include emergency breakdown cover (yet another thing that’s good to have in your control if something happens – linen hire companies may have long SLAs on any repairs which could leave you without towels or sheets).

 We used to use contract towels but it was decided to have our own on-premise laundry so we could give the guests a better service, with a daily towel change if needed.
 The towels smell fresh and stay fluffy, and OTEX ozone laundry means we can disinfect lots of them at a lower water temperature and make a saving on utilities too.
 Read more...>>